PIR schemes with small download complexity and low storage requirements: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we have used classical PIR techniques to prove bounds on the download complexity of PIR schemes in modern models, and we have presented various constructions for PIR schemes which are either simpler or perform better than previously known schemes.
+The characteristics of the six constructions in this paper are summarised in Fig~\ref{fig:summary}, and parameters for the schemes in~\cite{SRR14} and~\cite{SuJa16b} are included for comparison.

 Various interesting problems remain in this area.
 We first consider schemes with optimal download complexity:

 \begin{problem} Are there PIR schemes with fewer than $R+1$ bits of download complexity? \end{problem} Our paper, like the rest of the literature, only considers PIR schemes over binary channels, and in this model the answer is `no'.
 But the proofs of this fact in this paper and in Shah at el.~\cite{SRR14} both use the fact that we are working over binary channels: more than $R$ bits of download implies that at least $R+1$ bits are downloaded.
 So this problem is still open if we extend the model to schemes that do not necessarily use binary channels.